AlSaqr-platform/opentitan/README.md

 * flash_preload_ are tests which are compiled with Makefile, but imports bazel-generated (after pre-processing) images as C headers (they include crypto signature for being secure booted).
 * the others can be compiled with Makefile under each test dir (are compiled for SRAM).

-The tests which are supposed to be ran in FLASH, must be generated with bazel and must be converted in C header to be preloaded, in case we run the secure boot via JTAG, by the Ibex core using the alternative datapath for preload (which is driven via SW).
+The tests which are supposed to be run in FLASH, must be generated with bazel and must be converted in C header to be preloaded, in case we run the secure boot via JTAG, by the Ibex core using the alternative datapath for preload (which is driven via SW).
 For each test generated for flash, it is needed a flash_prelaod_ binary which essentialy moves the C header into the emulated flash exploiting the alternative datapath.
 In case the secure boot is emulated with an external flash VIP, pythons scripts convert the VMEM from bazel into a suitable format for the specific VIP we use.